prontopablo/DocumentToDatabase/README.md

 You can modify the configuration and adapt the scripts to fit your specific use cases, file formats, and API services.

-Please note that these scripts provide a basic implementation, and you may need to customize them further based on your specific requirements and use cases.

 ---